 Being part of the MBA program at the Rowe School of Business has opened Karah’s eyes to lots of opportunities and experiences.
 Just before graduation, she spent two weeks in Chile and Argentina as part of the Doing Business in Emerging Markets course with Professor Valerie Trifts.
-Students will meet with trade commissioners, take part in site visits, and engage in economic and cultural analyses.
+Students met with trade commissioners, took part in site visits and engaged in economic and cultural analyses.

 Karah also participated in the CFA Institute Research Challenge, an annual global competition that gives university students mentoring and training in equity research.
 She worked with a team of five to research and analyze a publicly traded company and then produce a report and presentation with a buy, sell or hold recommendation.
 “Our biggest competitor in Atlantic Canada was Saint Mary’s, and they’ve won for the last couple of years.
 And we won this year.
 Our faculty advisor, Professor Jun Zhou, was ecstatic.”

 Winning meant Karah’s team advanced to the Americas Regional in Boston in March along with dozens of other schools from across North and South America.
 It’s the first time Dal has made it to this event, and the team placed second in their pool.
 “We were beaten by Tufts University,” she says.
 “So you’re competing against these amazing big American schools.”